RIKEN-RCCS/lens3/v1/doc/design.md

 ## UI

-Lens3 UI is created by vuejs+vuetifyjs.
+Lens3 UI is created by vuejs+vuetify.
 The code for Vuetify is in the "v1/ui" directory.
-See the [ui/README.md](../ui/README.md) for building UI code.
+See README.md in [ui](../ui/) for building UI code.

 ## Short Term TODO, or Deficiency